IvanDobrovolsky/news-widgets/README.md

 Implementation5: Plain JavaScript + Handlebars + Fetch API + NewYork Times API.

     Using fetch API which returns a promise and handling it in a needed way.
 Also Handlebars were used to simplify rendering data.

+Implementation6: EcmaScript 6 + Webpack + Bootstrap + NewYork Times API.

+    Using some of new features that ES2005 brings to us and webpack as a build engine.